eraybasar/pesdk-docs/_guides/ios/v7/features/filters.md

 PhotoEffect.allEffects = effects
 ```

 To add a custom filter, create an instance of a `PhotoEffect`, and add it to the `allEffects` array.
 The array is shared across all tools.
-Therefore any filters added to the array become available in the live camera preview, as well as the filter tool.
+Therefore any filters added to the array become available in the live camera preview, as well as in the filter tool.
 For more details on the filter preview when using the camera, take a look at the [camera]({{ site.baseurl }}/guides/{{page.platform}}/{{page.version}}/features/camera) section.

 ## Response filters
 We use a technology called LUTs in order to add new filters to our SDK.
 The main idea is that colors respond to operations that are carried out during the filtering process.
 We 'record' that very response by applying the filter to the identity image shown below.

-Starting with version 7.0, we support lower resolution LUT files in order to further reduce your apps deployment size and speed up live filters and filter previews.
+Starting with version 7.0, we support lower resolution LUT files in order to further reduce your app's deployment size and speed up live filters and filter previews.
 The supported formats are:

 - 512x512 LUT with 8 columns and 8 rows (default) ([download ]({{ site.baseurl }}/assets/images/shared/identity_8_8_512.png){: download="identity_8_8_512" })
 - 256x256 LUT with 7 columns and 7 rows ([download ]({{ site.baseurl }}/assets/images/shared/identity_7_7_256.png){: download="identity_7_7_256" })